 Master Clinician Note: Although land-based telephone connections tend to be slightly more stable than cellular connections, it is no longer realistic to require clients to access telehealth services through land lines only.
 Many people do not have land lines in their homes anymore and rely solely on their mobile phones for telephone-based communications; public payphone landlines are less and less common and are often in highly trafficked locations that might well compromise client confidentiality.
 Security issues to consider when using mobile phones are addressed elsewhere in this chapter.
-As for connectivity issues and reception-dependent quality of audio and video transmissions from clients using mobile phones, you may consider asking clients to try out various easily accessible locations prior to accessing telehealth services so that they can select a location for the duration of their participation in telephone-and/or videoconference-based behavioral health services.
+As for connectivity issues and reception-dependent quality of audio and video transmissions from clients using mobile phones, you may consider asking clients to try out various easily accessible locations prior to accessing telehealth services so that they can select a location with adequate, stable reception.
+They can then plan to be, and remain, in that location for the duration of their participation in telephone-and/or videoconference-based behavioral health services.